microsoft/coe-starter-kit/coe-cli/docs/aa4am/index.md

 ![ALM Accelerator for Advanced Makers Overview](../../images/aa4am-overview.jpg)

+The main GitHub readme for [ALM Accelerator for Advanced Makers](https://github.com/microsoft/coe-starter-kit/tree/main/ALMAcceleratorForAdvancedMakers) provides more information how to use the installed solution.

 ## Install Overview

 1. Review the [Before You Start](./before-you-start.md) to ensure you have the required Power Platform environments and Azure DevOps organizations created